nickagesa/Secure_Login_Simuation/README.md

 #  Future Improvements
 Here are some ideas to further enhance the project:

-- Password Reset Functionality
-  Add an option for users to reset their password via email verification or security questions.
+- Password Reset Functionality - Add an option for users to reset their password via email verification or security questions.

-- Email Verification on Signup
-  Send a verification link to the user's email to confirm their account before activation.
+- Email Verification on Signup -Send a verification link to the user's email to confirm their account before activation.

-- Role-Based Access Control (RBAC)
-  Implement roles such as Admin, User, or Guest to restrict or allow access to certain features.
+- Role-Based Access Control (RBAC) - Implement roles such as Admin, User, or Guest to restrict or allow access to certain features.

-- Activity Logging
-  Track login attempts, successful and failed, for better audit and security monitoring.
+- Activity Logging - Track login attempts, successful and failed, for better audit and security monitoring.

-- Two-Factor Authentication (2FA)
-  Enhance security by requiring a second form of verification during login.
+- Two-Factor Authentication (2FA) - Enhance security by requiring a second form of verification during login.

-- Improved UI/UX
-  Upgrade the GUI to a modern, sleek design with better user interaction and feedback.
+- Improved UI/UX - Upgrade the GUI to a modern, sleek design with better user interaction and feedback.

-- Deployment as a Web Application
-  Consider deploying this system as a web-based platform using Flask or Django.
+- Deployment as a Web Application - Consider deploying this system as a web-based platform using Flask or Django.

-- Dockerization
-  Containerize the application for easier deployment and scaling.
+- Dockerization - Containerize the application for easier deployment and scaling.

-- Automated Testing
-  Add unit tests and integration tests to ensure code reliability.
+- Automated Testing - Add unit tests and integration tests to ensure code reliability.